Learning Outcomes

 The personal knowledge rule directly relates to the witness's ability to observe the events or conditions about which they are testifying.
 The witness must have perceived the matter through their own senses.

 - Prerequisite: The party offering the witness must provide a basis showing the witness had an opportunity to observe the event.
-This can often be established through the witness's own testimony (e.g., "I was standing on the corner and saw the collision").
+This is often established through the witness's own testimony (e.g., "I was standing on the corner and saw the collision").

 Ability to Remember

 While memory is essential for testimony, imperfections in memory generally affect credibility, not competency.
-A witness is competent even if they cannot recall every detail or if their memory has faded over time.
+A witness is competent even if they cannot recall every detail, if their recollection is hazy, or if their memory has faded over time.

-- Refreshing Recollection (FRE 612): If a witness has trouble remembering, their memory can be refreshed using almost any item (often a document).
-The item itself is not evidence; the witness must then testify from their revived memory.
+If a witness has trouble remembering, their memory can be refreshed using almost any item (often a document, notes, or a photograph).
+The item is shown to the witness; if it jogs their memory, they then testify from their present recollection.
+The writing itself is usually not admitted as substantive evidence by the proponent. - Past recollection recorded (FRE 803(5)):

 Oath or Affirmation Requirement (FRE 603)